Dennis9990/easyvest/README.md

 - Add ``ensure easyvest`` to your server.cfg

 ### Edit Config
-- Armor ID.
+- Body Armor ID.
 Change this however you want this to be.
 ```
 SetPedComponentVariation(GetPlayerPed(-1), 9, 3, 1, 0)
 ```